 Historically, the development of statistical significance measures (or logical truth-values), and the corresponding tests of hypotheses used in statistical science, have been reciprocally influenced by the epistemological frameworks in which they are presented.
-Rev. Thomas Bayes (1701-1761), whose work was communicated posthumously by Rev. Richard Price (1723-1791), developed the first methods in this area with clear goals in mind, as stated in [233], also quoted in [231, p.84] and [40, p.245]:
+Rev. Thomas Bayes (1701-1761), whose work was communicated posthumously by Rev. Richard Price (1723-1791), developed the first methods in this area with clear goals in mind, as stated in [225], also quoted in [223, p.84] and [39, p.245]:

-The purpose, is to shew [show] what reason we have for believing that there are in the constitution of things, fixed laws according to which events happen, and that, therefore, the frame of the world must be the effect of the wisdom and power of an intelligent cause; and thus to confirm the argument taken from final causes for the existence of the Deity [...]
-It will be easy to see that the problem solved in this essay is more directly applicable to this purpose; for it shews [shows] us, with distinctness and precision, in every case of any particular order or recurrency of events, what reason there is to think that such recurrency or order is derived from stable causes or regulations in nature, and not from any of the irregularities of chance.
+The purpose, is to shew [show] what reason we have for believing that there are in the constitution of things, fixed laws according to which events happen, and that, therefore, the frame of the world must be the effect of the wisdom and power of an intelligent cause; and thus to confirm the argument taken from final causes for the existence of the Deity [...and...] it will be easy to see that the problem solved in this essay is more directly applicable to this purpose; for it shews [shows] us, with distinctness and precision, in every case of any particular order or recurrency of events, what reason there is to think that such recurrency or order is derived from stable causes or regulations in nature, and not from any of the irregularities of chance.

 The next two generations in the development of probability and statistics, led by, among others, Pierre-Simon de Laplace (1749-1827) and George Boole (1815-1864), kept these core goals unchanged.
 While theological questions lost interest over time, the emphasis of statistical research remained essentially metaphysical - in the (gnoseological) sense of searching for and justifying causal explanations for manifested phenomena.
-Moreover, these causal links were expressed as natural laws, ideally taking the form of mathematical equations, and later translated as sharp or precise hypotheses in statistical models, see [31, 32, 40].
+Moreover, these causal links were ideally expressed as natural laws in the form of precise or exact quantitative relations, see [30, 31, 39].
 Karl Pearson (1857-1936) was the founder and leader of frequentist statistics, the dominant school of thought in statistical science during the XX century.
 Influenced by the Inverted Spinozism philosophy of Johann Gottlieb Fichte (1762-1814) and the Positivist ideas of Auguste Comte (1798-1857), K.Pearson radically changed the goals of statistical science.
 He deprecated any form of causal reasoning, the conception or verification of natural laws, or the use of metaphysical (non-observable) entities.
 Instead, frequentist statistics, following a strict Positivist agenda, only aims to produce good-fitted empirical models able to describe or predict directly observed quantities.
-Accordingly, the very use of probability calculus is restricted to variables in the sample space, and strictly forbidden for (latent) variables in the parameter space, see [40].
+Accordingly, the very use of probability calculus is restricted to variables in the sample space, and strictly forbidden for (latent) variables in the parameter space, see [39].

-Bruno de Finetti (1906-1985) is responsible for the resurgence of Bayesian statistics in the second half of the XX century, see [152, 240].
+Bruno de Finetti (1906-1985) is responsible for the resurgence of Bayesian statistics in the second half of the XX century, see [146, 232].
 De Finetti reintroduced probability calculus in the parameter space.
-Latter on, this expanded use of probability language proved to be very useful for it could accommodate new means and methods provided by computer science, like Markov Chain Monte Carlo and other probabilistic algorithms, see [159, 164, 196].
+Latter on, this expanded use of probability language proved to be very useful for it could accommodate new means and methods provided by computer science, like Markov Chain Monte Carlo and other probabilistic algorithms, see [154, 159, 189].
 Nevertheless, philosophically, the de Finettian revolution was a very conservative one, remaining always amenable to the Positivist agenda.
-This was accomplished by making probabilities in the parameter space quantities of subjective and ephemeral character (integration variables), entities of low ontological status used only at intermediate steps in the computation of predictive probabilities for observable variables in the sample space, see [152, 240].
+This was accomplished by making probabilities in the parameter space quantities of subjective and ephemeral character (integration variables), entities of low ontological status used only at intermediate steps in the computation of predictive probabilities for observable variables in the sample space, see [146, 232].